 - Refrigerate leftover mashed potatoes in a sealed container for up to 5 days.

-- Freeze leftover mashed potatoes in a sealed container for up to 4 months.
-I love these containers that freeze everything into cubes for the best storage options and meal planning options!
+- Leftover mashed potatoes can be frozen in a sealed container for up to four months.
+I love these containers that freeze everything into cubes for the best storage and meal-planning options!

 FAQ